 Our Performance Programme is supported by Lottery funding from UK Sport.
 We also work closely with The British Paralympic Association, The English Institute Of Sport and The International Tennis Federation.

 To read the policies regarding the WTWCP visit our Governance page.

 The WTWCP uses two training venues, the National Tennis Centre and Bisham Abbey National Sports Centre.
 Regular centralised training is set up at Bisham Abbey, providing a quality training programme within a high performance training environment to support and develop players and coaches to achieve excellence and success on the world stage.

 World Team Cup

 The WTWCP takes GB teams to compete annually in the BNP Paribas World Team Cup, which is the wheelchair tennis equivalent of the Davis Cup and Fed Cup.
-This year’s World Team Cup took place in Tokyo, Japan from 23-29th May.
+In 2016 the World Team Cup took place in Tokyo, Japan from 23-29th May.

 |Division||Team Captain||Team Players||Result|

 |Men||Karen Ross||Alfie Hewett, Marc McCarroll, Dermot Bailey and Paul Stewart||Bronze|

 |Junior||Kev Simpson||Josh Cooper, Ruairi Logan, Ben Johnson Rolfe||4th|